manifoldmarkets/manifold/native/README.md

 - environment variables not working? like `process.env.API_URL` is undefined
   - Try running `yarn clear` and ctrl+c to clear the env variable and try again
 - When in doubt: `yarn clean`
+- Fastlane build failing?
+Could be a malformed import